-It’s not easy being a vegetarian in Costa Rica.
-Here are my tips for avoiding malnourishment, food envy, social awkwardness, and other omnivorous afflictions.
+It’s not easy being a vegetarian in Costa Rica (although it’s easier than it used be).
+Here are some tips for avoiding malnourishment, food envy, social awkwardness, and other omnivorous afflictions.

 “I hope you like rice and beans”, is what most people say when you tell them you’re going to Central America as a vegetarian.

 And when you get to Costa Rica, you’ll get a few surprised reactions from Ticos.
 “You don’t even eat chicken?”
 “What about fish?”